datletrung/Fast-Mailer/README.md

 https://www.tecmint.com/install-postfix-mail-server-with-webmail-in-debian/
 ```

 Note: You DO NOT have to setup Dovecot and Rainloop.
-However, in order to function correctly, I highly recommend you to setup relay host via Google SMTP.
+However, in order for the server to function correctly, I highly recommend you to setup relay host via Google SMTP.

 Download or clone the repository and extract in to website directory (/var/www/html).